knu2xs/generator-esri-bootstrap-map/README.md

 Enter this project, a [Yeoman](http://yeoman.io/) Generator for Esri-Bootstrap-Map-JS.
 This project, Generator-Esri-Bootstrap-Map, marries Yeoman with slightly refactored versions of the four templates included in the original repository created by Esri.
 Using Yeoman cuts the learning curve from an afternoon to about five minutes to get up and running with these templates.

-## BIG DISCLAIMER & Status (13 Jul 2014)
+## Status (16 Jul 2014)
-This thing is under heavy development.
-Right now my initial and very limited testing indicates it will create the templates and the templates will run.
-However, live reloading is not yet working and I have yet to figure out how to write tests.
-Still, I encourage you to install it from the npm using the instructions below, test and help to flesh it out if you know more about this than I do!
+Right now my initial testing indicates this generator will create the templates, the templates will run and live reloading is working.
+However, the unit tests are not yet passing since I still need to figure out how to write them.
+Please install this generator from npm using the instructions below, test and help to flesh it out if you know more about this than I do!

 ## Installation